-During the 7th edition, many guests addressed the theme of accessibility from the WMF Mainstage.
-Among these, Serena Rosaria Conte interpreted the mission of the Deaf National Body in LIS (Italian Sign Language), describing the needs, good practices and technologies that can promote social inclusion.
+Also in previous editions, several guests and speakers have contributed to the debate on accessibility directly on the WMF Mainstage: Ilaria Galbusera, Disability Manager who talked about accessibility for deaf people at the time of Covid-19, Consuelo Agnesi, Serena Rosario Conte interpreted the mission of the Deaf National Body in LIS (Italian Sign Language), describing the needs, good practices and technologies that can promote social inclusion.

 The Mainstage hosted the exciting performance of the group of deaf dancers "The Silent Beat" and Marco Baruffaldi, the 22-year-old rapper with Down syndrome who sang his own song against bullying.

 WMF18 was also an edition full of accessibility-themed shows and awards.
 The musical poster of the “Generazione Infinito” festival was presented - with text and music by Marvanza Reggae Sound - which was marked in LIS by Davy Mariotti.
 In the 2017 edition, the finalist of Italy's Got Talent Ivan Dalia - a blind pianist of exceptional talent - gave an unprecedented performance.